Demon Days: Recording

 The most obvious difference on the band's second offering is the absence of Dan "the Automator" Nakamura as the acting musical producer.
-Instead, Albarn reached out to Danger Mouse based on the strength of The Grey Album, which brought Danger Mouse to prominence for mixing the Beatles' The White Album and Jay-Z's The Black Album.
+Instead, Albarn reached out to Danger Mouse based on the strength of The Grey Album, which brought Danger Mouse to prominence for mixing Jay-Z's The Black Album.
 "Dan [the Automator] wasn't busy, the project just needed a slightly different approach," Albarn explained.
 "Danger Mouse, in my opinion, is one of the best young producers in the world.
 I think the last record was a lot more simplistic.
 It was virgin territory — animated hip-hop, reggae, stroke-rock, Latin rock — there's a lot more intricacy with this record."
-For Danger Mouse, a longtime Blur (Albarn's other band) fan, the feelings of admiration and respect were mutual.
+Danger Mouse joined the project on 7 April 2004.
+Danger Mouse was a longtime fan of Albarn's other band Blur, the feelings of admiration and respect were mutual.
 "It was a no-brainer when there was interest there from Damon," Burton said.
 "I heard demos of the new record, but the biggest part was getting the chance to be a part of something that's so strong — you just gotta jump on it.
 I had a very up-and-down year [in 2004], but it was definitely a big up when I got a chance to [work with Gorillaz]."

 "I learned so much working on the record with Damon", claimed Danger Mouse. "...and it was sink or swim.
 You just pick it up.
 At the end of the day, the people you're working with – whether it's the choir or string section or guitarist – are specialized in what they do.
 All you have to do is figure out the best thing they're doing and how it's going to fit within the context of the whole project.
 That goes back to putting together a song on a computer-based program.
 You're looking for all the parts that are going to make something sound right.
 It's also being able to communicate.
 I had done stuff before Gorillaz – like the Pelican City stuff – where I worked with musicians, so it wasn't completely foreign to me."